hbcesar/hbcesar/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in Bioinformatics at Leiden University Medical Center, with a Master’s in Software Engineering.
 I specialize in using ontologies for translational research and AI applications.
 My experience includes coordinating data management projects and developing semantic models.
-I am passionate about advancing data reusability and interoperability in healthcare and research.
+I am passionate about advancing data reusability and interoperability in healthcare research.